GLOBAL MARKETS-Short-term rates pressured, dollar up on Fed minutes

 By Barani Krishnan

-NEW YORK, Oct 9 (Reuters) - Strains in short-term interest rates and funding markets increased on Wednesday in the feud over the U.S. debt ceiling, but the dollar rallied after the Federal Reserve said the decision not to reduce bond purchases in September was a close call for some policymakers.
+NEW YORK, Oct 9 (Reuters) - Strains in short-term interest rates and funding markets increased on Wednesday as the battle over the U.S. debt ceiling heats up, but the dollar rallied after the Federal Reserve said the decision not to reduce bond purchases in September was a close call for some policymakers.

-On Wall Street, the Dow and S&P 500 ended modestly higher as Republicans and Democrats in Congress said they saw signs of hope for a break in the fiscal impasse in the ninth day of government shutdown.

-The Nasdaq added to recent losses as investors cashed out of the year’s best-performing technology shares.
+On Wall Street, stocks edged higher, recovering some of the day’s earlier declines, while high-performing technology stocks added to recent losses amid an ongoing Washington standoff and a looming deadline to raise the U.S. debt ceiling.

 Short-dated U.S. Treasury bill yields were higher on increased concern over whether the government will raise the federal borrowing limit by an anticipated Oct.
 17 deadline.